For More Articles on Health Insurance, Visit Our Health Insurance Resource Center.

 The NHSR notes that the average American adult spends $121.92 per consultation with an alternative health care provider, and pays $29.37 out of pocket for each visit

 One option for obtaining coverage for alternative medicine costs is through a Health Savings Account (HSA).
 Implemented by the U.S. Department of Treasury in 2003, HSAs are available to individuals with high-deductible health plans who do not receive additional coverage (including Medicare).
 Money deposited into this account is tax deductible and tax-free when used for medical purposes; this enables account holders to undergo periodic medical evaluations, receive immunizations, and obtain screenings for cancer, heart disease, infectious diseases, and other conditions.
+Additionally, the extra savings can help policyholders avoid the financial stresses of any health insurance loopholes of a high-deductible plan.

 Another option is a Flexible Spending Arrangement (FSA).
 Money placed into an FSA is pre-tax, but it must be used by year’s end for health care costs.
 According to Daily Finance, an FSA may cover certain alternative services, such as hypnotherapy, acupuncture, and chiropractic care, as well as programs that aid in addiction recovery.